 The early 1950's were a boom

-cycling use continue to rise, and production was in full swing
+use continue to rise, and production was in full swing.
+This is

-just how many were made during this time.
+later, and indicating just how many were made Rattrays continued

-Rattrays continued to develop the marque, and by this time appear
+to develop the marque, and by this time had established their bicycles

 Click on the small photo to see each in greater detail